OpenTermsArchive/engine/CONTRIBUTING.md

 We follow the [GitHub Flow](https://guides.github.com/introduction/flow/): all code contributions are submitted via a pull request towards the `main` branch.

-Opening a Pull Request means you want that code to be merged.
+Opening a pull request means you want that code to be merged.
 If you want to only discuss it, send a link to your branch along with your questions through whichever communication channel you prefer.

 #### Peer reviews

 All pull requests must be reviewed by at least one person who is not their original author.

 To help reviewers, make sure to describe your pull request with a **clear text explanation** of your changes.

+### Continuous delivery

+GitHub Actions is used to deploy the application on every merge to the main branch.

+Branch protection is active, meaning that a merge to the main branch can only take place once all tests pass in CI, and that the peer review policy has been fulfilled.

 ### Commit messages